openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 **3\.
 Implement your component class:**

-Below is an example of the structure of simple component.
+Below is an example of the structure of a simple component that does not use [`mpf_component_util.VideoCaptureMixin`](#mpf_component_utilvideocapturemixin).
 You would replace the call to `run_detection_algorithm` with your component-specific logic.
 ```python
 import mpf_component_api as mpf